raul23/SimulRPi/docs/useful_functions.rst

      and OFF.
    * ``key``: keyboard key associated with a channel, e.g. "cmd_r".

-:meth:`GPIO.setchannels` accepts as argument a list where each item is a dictionary defining the attributes for a given GPIO channel.
+:meth:`~SimulRPi.GPIO.setchannels` accepts as argument a list where each item is a dictionary defining the attributes for a given GPIO channel.

 This list corresponds to the main configuration's setting `gpio_channels`_.